almondtools/testrecorder/doc/Extending.md

 * create a directory `agentconfig` in your class path
 * create a file `net.amygdalum.testrecorder.deserializers.matcher.MatcherGenerator` in this directory
 * put the full qualified class name `com.almondtools.testrecorder.examples.deserializers.DateMatcherGenerator` into this file

+## Custom Snapshot Consumers

+Custom Serializers and Deserializers are designed to serve the main purpose of testrecorder - generating tests.

+But Testrecorder is not limited to test generation.
+One may skip the test generation and receive the serialized data immediately for further processing.

+An example of a custom snapshot consumer could look like this:

+    public class CustomSnapshotConsumer implements SnapshotConsumer {
+      public CustomSnapshotConsumer(AgentConfiguration config) {
+      }

+      @Override
+      public void accept(ContextSnapshot snapshot) {
+        System.out.println("captured call of " + snapshot.getMethodName());
+      }
+    }

+Every time a snapshot is recorded this consumer will print a message `captured call of <method>`

+To plug in this snapshot consumer:

+* create a directory `agentconfig` in your class path
+* create a file `net.amygdalum.testrecorder.profile.SnapshotConsumer` in this directory
+* put the full qualified class name `com.almondtools.testrecorder.examples.CustomSnapshotConsumer` into this file